icoloma/gke-examples/wordpress/README.md

 SHOW TABLES

 # Create the MyQL service and wait for it
-kubectl create -f mysql-service.yaml kubectl describe service mysql
+kubectl apply -f mysql-service.yaml kubectl describe service mysql

 # Create the Wordpress Deployment
-kubectl create -f wordpress.yaml
+kubectl apply -f wordpress.yaml

 # Create the service.
 Note the type: LoadBalancer setting,
 # which will create an external load balancer
-kubectl create -f wordpress-service.yaml kubectl get service wpfrontend
+kubectl apply -f wordpress-service.yaml kubectl get service wpfrontend

 # Wait for the public IP to appear and connect with browser (port 80)